CharalamposGeorgiadis/Image_Colorization_with_Captioning/README.md

 # Image_Colorization_with_Captioning
-Repository for a "Pattern Recognitino" assignment.
+Repository for a "Pattern Recognition" assignment.

 ##